oracle/odpi/doc/src/installation.rst

 Overview
 ========

+Download source from `GitHub <https://github.com/oracle/odpi>`__.

+A sample Makefile is provided if you wish to build ODPI-C as a shared library.
+Otherwise, include the ODPI-C source code in your project.
+On Windows, Visual Studio 2008 or higher is required.
+On macOS, Xcode 6 or higher is required.
+On Linux, GCC 4.4 or higher is required.

 ODPI-C requires Oracle Client libraries to be installed.
 By far the simplest Oracle Client that can be installed is the free `Oracle Instant Client
 <http://www.oracle.com/technetwork/database/features/instant-client/index.html>`__.